choice-open/choice-ui/packages/core/app/components/input/README.md

 - The component automatically handles text selection on focus to improve user experience
 - Editing state is properly cleaned up when the component unmounts
+- The `default` variant adapts to the current theme (light/dark mode)
+- The `light` and `dark` variants provide fixed appearances regardless of theme
 - The `reset` variant provides minimal styling for custom implementations
 - Password managers are disabled by default to prevent interference with specialized inputs